Honey bun: Culture

 Honey buns are also used as currency in United States prisons, where they are sold from prison commissaries.
 In the state of Florida, 270,000 are sold per month as of 2010.
 In a highly publicized instance, honey buns were used by guards in Miami to pay for the beating of a teenager in a youth detention center, resulting in the teen's death.
 Referring to the case, a public defender was quoted as saying, "In here, a honey bun is like a million dollars."
+In February 2026, a jail officer in Morgan County, Alabama was charged with seven felony extortion charges related to taking honey buns from inmates.

 Flower Foods' London, KY bakery, which can produce almost 60,000 honey buns an hour or about 10 million honey buns per week, has sponsored an annual Honey Bun Day since 2021, which is celebrated on October 19.
 The 2023 festival broke the Guinness World Record for most people eating honey buns at the same time with 777 people.